 If they simply want the convenience of using a card instead of cash to pay for daily expenses and doesn’t need to borrow, suggest a debit card, which can serve the same purpose.

 If your friend needs a credit card to borrow, this is a completely different situation.
-According to a recent study , 21 percent of students had a credit card balance between $3,000 and $7,000, and a significant portion of that debt was for educational expenses.
+According to , 21 percent of students had a credit card balance between $3,000 and $7,000, and a significant portion of that debt was for educational expenses.